Published 31 Jan 2023

 Gain Greater Visibility Using a Digital Audit Tool

 Showing your customers and partners that you are committed to the principles of ethically and socially responsible business can be challenging.
-With a digital audit tool such as iAuditor by SafetyCulture, you can achieve greater visibility into your supply chain and easily demonstrate responsible business practice.
-Raise your audit game using iAuditor, the world’s leading audit management solution.
+With a digital audit tool such as SafetyCulture (formerly iAuditor), you can achieve greater visibility into your supply chain and easily demonstrate responsible business practice.
+Raise your audit game using SafetyCulture, the world’s leading audit management solution.

-- Share SMETA reports to key personnel with a tap of a finger
+- Share SMETA reports to key personnel with a tap of a finger.
+Reports can be shared in the following formats: weblink, PDF, Word, or CSV.

 This SMETA 4-pillar checklist is built according to the SMETA 4-pillar audit for extended environment and business ethics assessments.
 Use this checklist to evaluate the compliance of your environmental management system, including energy usage, water usage and discharge, waste, and emissions to air, and business ethics management system, covering bribery or corrupt business practice, conflict of interests, and reporting and internal controls or monitoring.